-The festival lineup includes Poncho Sanchez, Najee, Yellowjackets, Big Bad Voodoo Daddy, Trombone Shorty & Orleans Avenue, BWB featuring Rick Braun, Kirk Whalum and Norman Brown, John Ricci Quartet, Linda Cole & the Joshua Bowlus Quartet and more than 20 other acts, May 24-26 on three main stages — the Swingin’ Stage (Main and Monroe streets), the Groovin’ Stage at Hemming Plaza and the Breezin’ Stage at The Jacksonville Landing, Downtown.
-General admission is free; VIP passes: $70-$80 for one day; $175-$240 for four-day festival, 630-3690, jaxjazzfest.com.
+The festival lineup for the jazz festival includes Poncho Sanchez, Najee, Yellowjackets, Big Bad Voodoo Daddy, Trombone Shorty & Orleans Avenue, BWB featuring Rick Braun, Kirk Whalum and Norman Brown as well as the John Ricci Quartet, Linda Cole & the Joshua Bowlus Quartet and more than 20 other acts, May 23-26 on four stages at The Florida Theatre (May 23), the Swingin’ Stage (Monroe Street, between Main and Ocean streets), the Groovin’ Stage at Hemming Plaza and the Breezin’ Stage at The Jacksonville Landing, Downtown.
+General admission is free; VIP passes: $70-$80 for one day; $175-$240 for four-day festival.

 ’ROUND MIDNIGHT JAZZ JAM SESSION

-The Kelly/Scott Quintet (Lisa Kelly, JB Scott, Joshua Bowlus, Dennis Marks and Danny Gottlieb) perform an open jam session, 9 p.m.-1 a.m.
+The Kelly/Scott Quintet, Lisa Kelly, JB Scott, Joshua Bowlus, Dennis Marks and Danny Gottlieb perform at this open jam session, 9 p.m.-1 a.m.
 May 25 at The Jacksonville Landing, 2 Independent Dr., Downtown Jacksonville.

 CONCERT ON THE GREEN